OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial-create-custom-functions.md

     ![Yo Office bash prompts for custom functions](../images/yo-office-excel-cfs-stock-ticker.png)

     Answer the prompts as directed below:
-    - Choose a project type: `Excel Custom Funtions Add-in project (Preview: Requires the Insider channel for Excel)`
+    - Choose a project type: `Excel Custom Functions Add-in project (Preview: Requires the Insider channel for Excel)`
     - What do you want to name your add-in? `stock-ticker`

     After you complete the wizard, the generator will create the project files and install supporting Node components.